adamtornhill/code-maat/README.md

 ### Calculate code age

 The change frequency of code is a factor that should (but rarely do) drive the evolution of a software architecture.
-In general, ou want to stabilize as much code as possible.
+In general, you want to stabilize as much code as possible.
 A failure to stabilize means that you need to maintain a working knowledge of those parts of the code for the life-time of the system.

 One way to measure the stability of a software architecture is by a code age analysis: